Plusnet broadband review

 2,000 minutes to UK mobiles

 |Anytime International||Calls to UK landlines

 300 minutes to landlines in 35 international destinations + mobiles in US and Canada

 |Mobile bolt on||100 anytime minutes to UK mobiles||£3.00|

-For more details on how total costs change with Evening + Weekend, Anytime or International call plans - or Plusnet's 30 day contracts - search Plusnet's deals here.
+For more details on how total costs change with any of the call plans - search Plusnet's deals here.

-Calls outside inclusive time are now charged at the same rates as they are by BT: the call connection fee is 19p, and calls to UK landlines and mobiles cost 12.54p per minute.
+Calls outside inclusive times are now charged at the same rates as they are by BT: the call connection fee is 19p, and calls to UK landlines and mobiles cost 12.54p per minute.

 Note that 0845 and 0870 numbers count as UK landlines within inclusive periods; otherwise they're treated like other 08 numbers, and like calls to 09 and 118 numbers, will incur an access charge of 9.58p per minute.

 All packages also offer free basic voicemail, and free anytime calls to Plusnet support and other Plusnet phone customers.

 Extra features - like caller ID and a more advanced voicemail service - cost from 99p to £4 a month, although most are around £2.50.